McLarenCollege/foundations_public/expression-trace-abc-part-1.md

-Write an expression trace for the following code
+Write an expression trace for line 5 of the following code

 ```js
 let a = 1;